Minority and underrepresented scholarship programs

 Program overview

-The Minority Visiting Scholars Program (MVSP) is sponsored by the Spectrum Health Office of Research and Education as a supplement to our visiting learner program for medical students.
-MVSP is a specialized away rotation that provides mentoring and networking for fourth year and qualified third year medical students who are underrepresented in medicine, including racial and ethnic minorities, LGBTQ+-identified and gender nonconforming individuals, individuals from disadvantaged backgrounds and those with disabilities.
+The Minority Visiting Scholars Program (MVSP) is sponsored by the Office of Medical Education at Corewell Health in West Michigan as a supplement to our visiting learner program for medical students.
+MVSP is a specialized away rotation that provides mentoring and networking for fourth year medical students who are underrepresented in medicine.

 The mission of MVSP is to enrich medical education, advance research and strengthen clinical care by fostering equity in opportunities.
-Spectrum Health is committed to creating a graduate medical education space that is inclusive, intersectional and free from bias – both conscious and unconscious.
-We strive to recruit a resident class that reflects the diversity and intersectionality of our community.
+Corewell Health in West Michigan is committed to creating a graduate medical education environment that is inclusive, intersectional and free from bias – both conscious and unconscious.
+We strive to recruit a resident class that reflects the diversity and intersectionality of our communities.

 Highlights

-• Includes a four-week rotation on clinical shifts, didactics and simulation with attending physicians and resident physicians.
+• Four-week rotation on clinical shifts, didactics and simulation with attending physicians and resident physicians

-• MVSP scholars will have the opportunity to attend all residency educational activities.
+• Opportunities to attend all residency educational activities

 Eligibility